Annus mirabilis

-1345-1346 — Edward III
+1345–1346 – Edward III

-Eight years after the start of the Hundred Years' War large-scale fighting had died down.
+Eight years after the start of the Hundred Years' War, large-scale fighting had died down.
 Edward III of England decided to renew the war more vigorously in 1345.
-He despatched a small force to Gascony in south-west France under Henry, Earl of Derby and personally led the main English army to northern France.
-Edward delayed the disembarkation of his army and his fleet was scattered by a storm, rendering this offensive ineffective.
+He despatched a small force to Gascony in southwest France under Henry, Earl of Derby and personally led the main English army to northern France.
+Edward delayed disembarkation of his army and his fleet was scattered by a storm, rendering this offensive ineffective.
 Derby was spectacularly successful, winning victories at Bergerac and Auberoche.
-The following spring a large French army, led by the heir to the French throne, John, Duke of Normandy, counter-attacked Derby's forces.
+The following spring, a large French army, led by the heir to the French throne, John, Duke of Normandy, counter-attacked Derby's forces.

 Edward responded by landing an army of 10,000 men in northern Normandy.
 The English devastated much of Normandy and stormed and sacked Caen, slaughtering the population.
 They cut a swath along the left bank of the Seine to within 20 mi of Paris.
 The English army then turned north and inflicted a heavy defeat on a French army led by their king, Philip VI, at the Battle of Crécy on 26 August 1346.
 They promptly exploited this by laying siege to Calais.
 The period from Derby's victory outside Bergerac in late August 1345 to the start of the siege of Calais on 4 September 1346 became known as Edward III's annus mirabilis.

-1492 — Catholic Monarchs
+1492 – Catholic Monarchs

-The Catholic Monarchs (Isabella I of Castile and Ferdinand II of Aragon) built in 1492 the most powerful monarchy in the Western World by the conquest of Granada, the final step of the Reconquista, on January 2, and, though this wonder began to manifest only upon the return of Columbus the next year, the discovery of the Americas on October 12.
-1492 is also the year of construction of the first grammar of a modern language: Gramática de la lengua castellana; the author, Antonio de Nebrija (a prominent counselor of the Monarchs) said in it, comparing Spanish with Latin: siempre la lengua fue compañera del imperio ("language was always the companion of empire").
+In January 1492, Isabella I and Ferdinand II, the Catholic Monarchs of Spain, completed the conquest of Granada, concluding the centuries-long Reconquista and ending Muslim rule of the Iberian Peninsula.
+Later that year, they would sponsor Christopher Columbus's first voyage across the Atlantic, resulting in the first arrival of Europeans on the Americas on October 12.

-1543 — The year of science
+That same year, Antonio de Nebrija published his monumental grammar of Spanish, Gramática de la lengua castellana.
+It is notable as the first work to focus on the grammar of a modern Western European language other than Latin.

-The beginning of the Scientific Revolution when:
+1543 – The year of science